|Course code HIST3003||Units 20||Level 3000||Faculty of Education and ArtsSchool of Humanities and Social Science|

 • Demonstrate advanced writing and information literacy skills relevant to history.

-• Develop the ability to communicate orally at an advanced undergraduate level in a small discussion group.
+• Develop the ability to communicate orally at an advanced undergraduate level.

 |Assumed Knowledge||20 units in History|

 Within the Bachelor of Arts program, the assumed knowledge for this course is the successful completion of HIST1001 and HIST2002.

 |Modes of Delivery||Flexible Delivery / Student Centred Learning|

 |Contact Hours||Seminar: for 2 hour(s) per Week for 13 weeks|

 Self Directed Learning: for 1 hour(s) per Week for Full Term